Newbury, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 68.1 km2, of which 60.5 km2 is land and 7.6 km2, or 11.17%, is water.
 Newbury lies just south of the mouth of the Merrimack River, and is drained by the Little River and Parker River, which, along with the Plum Island River, drain into Plum Island Sound, separating Plum Island from the mainland.
 Much of the town land is made of marshes, and is protected land, included in the Parker River National Wildlife Refuge, Old Town Hill Reservation Area, Kents Island Wildlife Management Area, Downfall Wildlife Management Area and parts of the Mill River Wildlife Management Area and Crane Pond Wildlife Management Area.

 Newbury is located along the Atlantic Ocean, and is bordered by Newburyport to the north, West Newbury to the northwest, a small portion of Groveland to the west, Georgetown to the southwest, and Rowley to the south.
 The center of Newbury lies 19 mi east of Lawrence, 19 mi north of Salem, 32 mi north-northeast of Boston and 24 mi south of Portsmouth, New Hampshire.

 Interstate 95 passes through the western part of town, with two exits providing access to the town.
 U.S. Route 1, locally known as the Newburyport Turnpike, passes from north to south through the middle of the town, and Massachusetts Route 1A's northernmost portion passes through the east of town, just inland from the marshes.
 The town is home to the Plum Island Airport, a private general aviation airport; the nearest national service is at Logan International Airport.
-The Newburyport/Rockport Line of the MBTA Commuter Rail passes through town, with its northern terminus just over the Newburyport line.
+The Newburyport branch of the Newburyport/Rockport Line of the MBTA Commuter Rail passes through town, with its northern terminus just over the Newburyport line.